vendia/blog/posts/2022-08-31-new-serverless-pricing.md

 ---
-title: "Introducing Serverless Pricing for Vendia Share Individuals"
+title: "Introducing developer-friendly pricing with our new Individual Plan"
-description: "Vendia Share announces a new serverless pricing model for individuals with features including cross-cloud data sharing and an immutable ledger for all transaction."
+description: "Vendia Share announces a new developer-friendly pricing model for individuals with features including cross-cloud data sharing and an immutable ledger for all transaction."
-date: "2022-08-29"
+date: "2022-08-31"
 categories:
   - company
   - product